JDonnellyCodeInstitute/weather/README.md

   - FIXED: Wind and humidity icons pushing each other out of UI area when clicked on, fixed with media query
   - FIXED: Incorrect selector used for table of data event listener causing the whole body to be hidden
-  - Outstanding: Inconsistencies in geolocation across different browsers
+  - Outstanding: Inconsistencies in geolocation across different browsers - not something the dev will be able to fix

 ## Testing